Updated 6th November 2003; 8th, 12th February, 27, 28th April, 23rd November 2024

 The cave was revisited, extended and resurveyed in October 1995.

 The original description of an uninspiring, wet cave does not fit!
-The cave was again re-surveyed for Survex detail in 2024 with a major extension to the south and other leads pushed.
+The cave was again re-surveyed for Survex detail in 2024 with a major extension to the south and other leads pushed and still going.

 Northern Passages